-Maximum number of use days for Western Oregon Exposition (WOE) parking lot (principal spectator parking for Speedway): 10 days per month September-May, 15 days per month in June, July and August.
+Maximum number of use days for Western Oregon Exposition (WOE) parking lot (principal spectator parking for Speedway): 10 days per month.
 The two parties (Speedway and WOE) will have to submit in writing to the Community Development Department a calendar of prospective use days as part of an annual report (no later than January 31).
-If combined number of events equals more than 10 days/month or more than 15 days/month during June-August, they will be required to request a formal amendment of this MUM approval.
-If the parking lot is paved, the total number of combined events shall not exceed 140 days per year, with the additional five days being floaters that may apply any time during the year.
+If combined number of events equals more than 10 days/month they will be required to request a formal amendment of this MUM approval which shall not include a waiver of the condition related to pavement.